fedora-python/python-rpm-porting/application-modules.rst

 The best practice when depending on executables is to depend on them explicitly, i.e. use ``Requires: /usr/bin/sample-exec``.
 That way no matter to which package the executable moves, your dependency gets loaded fine.
 However, many (if not most) packages are written with dependencies on the package itself (``Requires: python-example``) in which case they will now be depending on the ``python2-example`` subpackage, because it has the currently active ``%python_provide`` macro (see `%python_provide`_).
 However, the executable has moved to the ``python3-example`` subpackage, and thus the dependency has been broken.

-First see what (if any) packages depend on this one:
+First, see what (if any) packages depend on this package itself:

 .. code-block:: bash